 Suggested resolution.
-I suggest that all (1) $\Delta E\Delta t$ lower bounds lose justification whenever ΔE exceeds ≈ 1 Planck mass unit (21 micrograms) or equivalently whenever Δt is shorter than ≈ 1 Planck time unit (5×10-44 sec).
+I suggest that all $\Delta E\Delta t$ lower bounds lose justification whenever ΔE exceeds ≈ 1 Planck mass unit ($M{pl}\approx 21$ micrograms) times c^2 , or equivalently whenever Δt is shorter than ≈ 1 Planck time unit ($t{pl}\approx 5\times 10^{-44}$ sec).
 The reason for this failure is that all $\Delta E\Delta t$ lower bound theorems had been based on time-domain Fourier analysis.
 A known consequence of Smith 2023's "cloud QFT" theory is an ultraviolet cutoff preventing high frequencies (higher than ≈ 1 Planck frequency units) from existing - one reason being (what is called there) the "Debye-Nyquist argument."
 More precisely: any wavefunction frequency components above the UV cutoff automatically get reinterpreted in cloud-QFT physics as a linear combination of lower frequencies (below cutoff).
-Fourier analyses that employ superPlanck frequencies therefore are physically invalid.
+Different Lorentz observers have different notions of what various frequencies are, and different reinterpretations, but all can regard there as being a UV cutoff and all with the numerically same frequency for that cutoff.
+Fourier analyses that employ unboundedly high superPlanck frequencies therefore are physically invalid in the view of every observer; the only valid Fourier analyses concern "band limited" spectra.
 Cloud-QFT physics also does not conserve energy, nor is it wholy governed by any partial differential equation (like Schrödinger), at sufficiently microscopic length and time scales.

-Further, this UV cutoff makes it impossible for any energy-uncertainty to exceed $\approx \pm 1$ Planck mass, and indeed impossible for any object with mass M ≥ 1 Planck mass even to have a coherent wave function with frequency f obeying Mc2=hf; and the Schrödinger equation loses physical validity for such wavefunctions.
+Further, this UV cutoff makes it impossible for any inherent energy-uncertainty to exceed $\approx \pm 1$ Planck mass, and indeed impossible for any object with mass $M \ge 1$ Planck mass even to have a coherent wave function with frequency f obeying $Mc^2 = hf$; and the Schrödinger equation loses physical validity for such wavefunctions.

 It had long been suspected that some sort of UV cutoff, most probably at near-Planck-scale energy, might exist - that idea did not originate with "cloud QFT."
-However, cloud QFT provided an explicit mechanism to accomplish that, and in a Lorentz inavariant way - despite that naively seeming impossible since two different observers regard a given length (or energy) as different.
+However, cloud QFT provided an explicit mechanism to accomplish that, and in a Lorentz invariant way - despite that naively seeming impossible since two different observers regard a given length (or energy, or frequency) as different.

-Also, no explicit experimental evidence had ever before been found for the existence of (with quantitative bound produced that was not contradicted by other experimental evidence) such a UV cutoff.
+But, no explicit nontrivial experimental evidence had ever before been found for the existence of (with quantitative bound produced that was not contradicted by other experimental evidence) such a UV cutoff.
 If astronomers now tell us they have evidence for the nonexistence of high-mass-uncertainty in black hole binaries, then that will be the first experimental evidence for a UV cutoff.
+Note: if there were no UV cutoff and Fourier analysis were valid for all frequencies below, say, $(10/h)\Delta E$, then the usual $\Delta E\Delta t$ uncertainty inequalities, justified by their usual derivations, still should hold (perhaps with slight alterations weakening the constants).
+Therefore the only way they do not still hold is if a UV cutoff exists below $(10/h)\Delta E$.